canaryradio/Kraken-to-TAK/README.md

 Planned improvements include:
 - Button for persisting the current line and generating a new UID
+- Work on filtering out by DOA Angle node
 - Dashboard for easier updating of Kraken and TAK endpoints
 - Simplified deployment